curl/everything-curl/source/layout.md

 with.

-We also maintain a [SSL comparison table](https://curl.se/docs/ssl-compared.html) on the web site to aid users.
+We also maintain a [SSL comparison table](https://curl.se/docs/ssl-compared.html) on the website to aid users.

 - OpenSSL: the (by far) most popular TLS library.